 If these little guys actually take off, it’ll be next year before I can harvest anything off of them.
 I don’t mind the wait, though.
 It’ll be fun to see what they do!

 Have you ever tried growing rhubarb from seed?
-I’d sure love to have some rhubarb to experiment with in the kitchen!

 A city girl learning to homestead on an acre of land in the country.
 Wife and homeschooling mother of four.
 Enjoying life, and everything that has to do with self sufficient living.